Program Website: History – Hiram College

 Core: Social/Cultural Analysis Meth; Experiencing the World

 TUDOR BRITAIN 1485 TO 1603 ~ The course will emphasize the transformation of Britain from a medieval to a dynastic state, the Reformation, the beginnings of early British imperialism, and the stirrings of the dysfunctions between Crown and Parliament.
 Primary documents, literature, and modern cinematic recreations of the era will be used extensively.
-Since there is considerable overlap with HIST 33700, students can choose to take one or the other.
+Because there is considerable overlap with HIST 25210, students can choose to take one or the other.

 TUDOR-STUART ENGLAND:IM ~ This course explores the political, legal/constitutional, social, and religious history of Britain during the reigns of the Tudors and the Stuarts, a period when Britain changed dramatically because of the Protestant Reformation, transformations in the European political scene, and the expansion of the English state itself.
 The class will investigate Constitutional developments and new political ideas and their connection to Parliament’s ascent.
 The course emphasizes the interpretation of primary sources, which will illuminate how political and religious changes influenced the different ranks of society -- nobles, gentry, and commoners.
 Recommended for pre-law students.
+Because there is considerable overlap with HIS 25200, students can choose to take one or the other.

 Core: Interpretive Methods